sanjeevkumar761/one_touch_sap_deployment_on_azure/s4hana-infra-and-sw/deploytoazure.md

-# Deploy HANA DB Single Node to Azure
+# Deploy S/4HANA to Azure
 *You agree to the dislaimer mentioned at the bottom of this page, when you proceed further with the details and steps given below.*

 This creates infrastructure on Microsoft Azure and installs SAP HANA DB software.